 How to make Kentucky butter cake

 - Prep a 12-cup bundt pan & preheat the oven.
-I like to use Baker’s Joy which is a baking spray with flour in it.
-If that isn’t available, use softened butter and a pastry brush to generously coat every crevice of your bundt pan.
+I like to use Baker's Joy (affiliate link) which is a baking spray with flour in it.
+If that isn't available, use softened butter and a pastry brush to generously coat every crevice of your bundt pan.
 Add 2 tablespoons of flour and shake the pan to coat every surface before knocking out any excess flour.
 Preheat the oven to 350 degrees F.

 - Cream the butter and sugar.
 This is such an important step in baking as it makes for a light and fluffy cake.
 The butter and sugar might look mixed after just 30 seconds, but let the mixer keep running on medium high for about 3 minutes until they are light and fluffy.
 As the butter and sugar are mixed together, air is added to the batter.
 This helps give the cake it's fine crumb and wonderful texture.